John F. Harvey: Educational and ministerial career

-From 1990 to 2010 he was a professor of medical and sexual ethics at the Allentown College of St. Francis de Sales (since 2001, DeSales University) where he lived at Wills Hall, a student residence.
-He took on teaching duties at the Oblate House of Studies at The Catholic University of America, in Washington, D.C. until it was closed in 1997 because of a dearth of priestly candidates.
+From 1990 to 2010 he was a professor of medical and sexual ethics at the Allentown College of St. Francis de Sales (since 2001, DeSales University).
+He took on teaching duties at the Oblate House of Studies at The Catholic University of America, in Washington, D.C. until it was closed in 1997 due to a lack of candidates for the priesthood.

 Courage Apostolate

 Harvey is best known for urging the Catholics he called "same-sex attracted" to be chaste.
 The term "same-sex attracted" is often preferred by Catholics like him because they feel "gay" or "lesbian" is defining a person by their orientation inadvisably.

 In November 1978, Fr.
 Benedict Groeschel, C.F.R, recommended him to Terence Cardinal Cooke, Archbishop of New York, to start a new ministry for this purpose.
 Harvey started Courage Apostolate, a support group with five members.
 It had its first meeting on September 26, 1980, at the Church of St. Joseph in New York.

 Harvey retired as executive director of Courage in 2008.

 Publications and reception

 In his writings, Harvey defended the traditional Catholic position on sexuality, while strongly contending that same sex attracted or LGBT Catholics deserve compassionate pastoral care.
 In 1987, he published his best-known book, The Homosexual Person: New Thinking in Pastoral Care.
 In it, he critiqued the views of those theologians who argue that the Church's longstanding prohibition of same-sex acts is wrong.
-Among others, he also wrote two other books, The Truth about Homosexuality, and Homosexuality and the Catholic Church.
+Among others, he also wrote two other books on the subject, The Truth about Homosexuality, and Homosexuality and the Catholic Church.